logzio/documentation/docs/user-guide/cloud-siem/lookup lists/dynamic-lookup.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Dynamic lookups
+# Dynamic Lookups

 Lookup lists let you upload a list that includes elements and use it as a reference to look for matches across your code.
 For example, you can create lookup lists of allowlisted or blocklisted usernames, IP addresses, regions, or domains.